oumi-ai/oumi/README.md

 ## Features

-Oumi is designed to be fully flexible and yet easy to use:
+Oumi is designed to be fully flexible yet easy to use:

 - **Run Anywhere**: Train and evaluate models seamlessly across environments - from local machines to remote clusters, with native support for Jupyter notebooks and VS Code debugging.

-- **Comprehensive Training**: Support for the full ML lifecycle - from pretraining to fine-tuning (SFT, LoRA, QLoRA, DPO) and evaluation.
+- **Comprehensive Training**: Support for the full ML lifecycle - from pretraining to fine-tuning (SFT, LoRA, QLoRA, DPO) to evaluation.
 Built for both research exploration and production deployment.

 - **Built for Scale**: First-class support for distributed training with PyTorch DDP and FSDP.
 Efficiently handle models up to 405B parameters.

 - **Reproducible Research**: Version-controlled configurations via YAML files and CLI arguments ensure fully reproducible experiments across training and evaluation pipelines.

-- **Unified Interface**: One consistent API for everything - data processing, training, evaluation, and inference.
+- **Unified Interface**: One consistent interface for everything - data processing, training, evaluation, and inference.
 Seamlessly work with both open models and commercial APIs (OpenAI, Anthropic, Vertex AI).

 - **Extensible Architecture**: Easily add new models, datasets, training approaches and evaluation metrics.
 Built with modularity in mind.